JasperFx/wolverine/docs/guide/messaging/transports/azureservicebus/index.md

 a specific response queue for each node.
 That queue would be named like `wolverine.response.[application node id]` if you happen to notice that in the Azure Portal.

+And also see the next section.

+## Disabling System Queues

+If your application will not have permissions to create temporary queues in Azure Service Bus, you will probably want to disable system queues to avoid having some annoying error messages popping up.
+That's easy enough though:

+snippet: sample_disable_system_queues_in_azure_service_bus